 The concept based on each worker contributing 100K gross profit, each manager having 8 reports, each second line manager having 3 direct reports, a Senior Director / VP having 3 reports and a CEO having 5 reports.

 - Assuming a CEO impacts performance positively or negatively by 20%.
 His or her impact on business performance would have a variance of 6M.

-- At senior levels the impact upon business performance can vary by as much as 40%!
-A successful appointment may result in a positive impact on business of up to 20%, while conversely a poor one could be minus 20%!
+- At senior levels, the impact upon business performance can vary by as much as 40%!
+A successful appointment may result in a positive impact on the business of up to 20%, while conversely, a poor one could be minus 20%!
 The more senior the appointment the greater the stakes, which is one of the reasons why head-hunting is so highly valued.
 It is often said that people leave managers not companies.

 The larger the company the greater the ripple effect and also the longer it will take for a senior manager or C suite exec to have an impact on the business.

 The next issue associated with hiring senior execs is the qualities required in respect of determining and shaping strategy, and how to look for them.
 You need to examine six indicators that would reveal a candidate’s true value: results, performance, relationships, leadership qualities, emotional intelligence and growth potential.
 And do be aware that results and performance are not necessarily the same thing.

 - Integrity, responsibility, and emotional intelligence: The world has been changing, investors and business owners are keen to manage and develop their businesses with responsibility.
 Integrity is high on their agenda.
 Leaders with high EI are 40% more successful than those with low EI.
 The more senior the role, the greater the impact of emotional intelligence across the entire business performance.